Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Common knowledge of gossip protocols

 Observe that $\sigma \synch_b ab;ac;bc;ad;db;ad$, where in the call sequence on the right side we replaced the final call $dc$ in $\sigma$ by $ad$.
 This sequence is not $\CMO$-permitted, as call $ad$ occurs twice.
 After $ab;ac;bc;ad;db;ad$, agent $c$ does not know the secret of $d$, therefore $ab;ac;bc;ad;db;ad \not\models \Exp_A$.
 From that and $\sigma \synch_b ab;ac;bc;ad;db;ad$ then follows that $\sigma \not\models K_b \Exp_A$, and therefore $\sigma \not\models E\!\Exp_A$, so that $\sigma$ is not super-successful. \end{example}

-\begin{example} Consider again call sequence $\sigma$ from the previous Example~\ref{ex.putty}.
+\begin{example} Consider again call sequence $\sigma$ from the previous Example~\ref{ex:cmo-sixCalls}.
 Now assume asynchrony.
 Consider the prefix $ab;ac;bc;ad$ of $\sigma$.
 Note that $\sigma \asynch_a ab;ac;bc;ad$, as $a$ is not involved in the final two calls.
 Observe that after $ab;ac;bc;ad$ agents $b$ and $c$ do not know the secret of $d$ ($ab;ac;bc;ad \models \neg S_b d \land \neg S_c d$), so that $ab;ac;bc;ad \not \models \Exp_A$.
 From that and $ab;ac;bc;ad;db;dc \asynch_a ab;ac;bc;ad$ it follows that $\sigma \not\models K_a \Exp_A$, which implies $\sigma \not\models E\!\Exp_A$, so that again $\sigma$ is not super-successful.

 We only used $\CMO$-permitted call sequences in the argument.
-It therefore also demonstrates that known $\CMO$ is not super-successful (as reported in Proposition~\ref{thm:async-CMO}). \end{example} We will now show that known $\CMO$ is super-successful.
+It therefore also demonstrates that asynchronous known $\CMO$ is not super-successful (Corollary~\ref{cor:async-known-CMO}). \end{example} We will now show that synchronous known $\CMO$ is super-successful.

 \begin{theorem} Synchronous known $\CMO$ is super-successful. \end{theorem} \begin{proof} The extension of $\CMO$ consists of finite call sequences of length at most $\binom{n}{2}$.
 Consider a maximal $\CMO$ call sequence $\sigma$.
-If $|\sigma| < \binom{n}{2}$, then it satisfies $E^\CMO\Exp_A$ (otherwise it would not be maximal, as there are still $\CMO$-permitted calls) so it is super-successful.
-Otherwise $|\sigma| = \binom{n}{2}$.
-We now use that $\CMO$ is successful, i.e., for goal $\Exp_A$ \cite{hvdetal.dynamicgossip:2019}.
+Then we must have $|\sigma| = \binom{n}{2}$.
+We now use that $\CMO$ is successful, i.e., for goal $\Exp_A$~\cite{hvdetal.dynamicgossip:2019}.
 As there are no call sequences of length greater than $\binom{n}{2}$, and as $\CMO$ is successful, all sequences of length $\binom{n}{2}$ satisfy $\Exp_A$.
 As the setting is synchronous, given $\sigma$, all agents only consider call sequences of that length.
 Therefore, regardless of the epistemic relations, they only consider call sequences satisfying $\Exp_A$.
-Therefore $E^\CMO\Exp_A$: $\sigma$ is super-successful. \end{proof}
+Therefore we have $E^\CMO\Exp_A$ and $\sigma$ is super-successful. \end{proof}

 [2]{

 }